kernelci/kcidb/doc/subscriber_guide.md

 It is possible to generate email notifications with the KCIDB data submissions.
-It needs to have a [subscription module][subscriptions], a script that will create a custom report using [templates](https://github.com/kernelci/kcidb/ tree/main/kcidb/templates).
+It needs to have a [subscription module][subscriptions], a script that will create a custom report using [templates].
 A list of subscribers would receive the report via an email notification.

 Currently, multiple subscriptions are active for receiving email reports including `stable-rc` and `stable-rt` reports.
 The reports list useful data